wisac/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword : searches a file for a specific word 15-countthatword : displays the number of times a word appear in a text 16-whatsnext : display lines containing  pattern of root with three lines after them
+14-findthatword : searches a file for a specific word 15-countthatword : displays the number of times a word appear in a text 16-whatsnext : display lines containing  pattern of root with three lines after them 17-hidethisword : hides the word "bin" from the output of the content of files to the screen